gitlabhq/gitlabhq/doc/update/ruby.md

 # Updating Ruby from source

-This guide explains how to update Ruby in case you installed it from source according to the instructions in https://gitlab.com/gitlab-org/gitlab-ce/blob/masterdoc/install/installation.md#2-ruby .
+This guide explains how to update Ruby in case you installed it from source according to the [instructions](../install/installation.md#2-ruby).

 ### 1. Look for Ruby versions
 This guide will only update `/usr/local/bin/ruby`.
 You can see which Ruby binaries are installed on your system by running: